United States Capitol revolutionary war and beyond header United States Capitol

-The Purpose of the Declaration of Independence
+The Purpose of the

-What was the purpose of the Declaration of Independence?
-Why was it written?
-What was it supposed to accomplish?
-In the days leading up to the Declaration by the Continental Congress, there were many Americans who were not yet decided about which side they wanted to be on.
-Did they want to stay loyal to the British King, or were they going to risk being labeled traitors by the British government, being put in prison, losing everything they had, or even . . . death?!
+One of the most important was to persuade reluctant colonists to join with them.
+Many Americans were not yet decided about which side they wanted to be on.
+Did they want to stay loyal to the British King?
+Or were they going to risk being labeled traitors by the British government, possibly be put in prison, lose everything they had, or even... suffer death?!

 • Listing the colonists' grievances against King George III to show the legitimacy of their actions to others